(2419 House floor votes analyzed β so far...)

-Last Action: Read by title, under the rules, referred to the Committee on Education.
+Last Action: Read by title and referred to the Legislative Bureau.

 Author: Dennis Bamburg